Recovery From Addiction

-The steps discussed above outline the basic parts of the addiction treatment process.
-However, if the sufferer is a teenager who is addicted to drugs or alcohol, the steps may look slightly different.
-The National Institute of Drug Abuse has outlined several steps for teenagers undergoing the recovery process.
-According to NIDA, there are four core steps in the teen recovery process:
+The steps of the rehabilitation process discussed above outline the basic parts of the addiction treatment process.
+However, the steps may look slightly different for a teenager.
+The National Institute of Drug Abuse has outlined four core steps in the teen recovery process:2

 Putting It All Together

-The steps to addiction recovery vary depending on the program you use.
+The steps to addiction recovery will vary depending on the specific treatment program that you ultimately select.
 However, the basic steps in the addiction treatment process are detailed above.
-By taking this process one step at a time, you can improve your chances of being successful.
+Staying focused and committed to this process can improve your chance of being successful.